mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 ### How can I change the password of the MySQL root user?

-Open the Mac OS Terminal Application located in /Applications/Utilities directory.
+Open the Mac OS Terminal Application located in your /Applications/Utilities directory.

 Enter the following command line: